This Day In Music: September 23

 September 23, 1981 ~ Singer, pianist, dancer Sam Costa, full name Samuel Gabriel Costa, passed away in London, UK ~ Popular singer, crooner during Britain's dance band era, comic actor on the 1940s, 1950s Much Binding In The Marsh radio show.
 Has worked with Bert Firman, Jack Jackson, Lew Stone, Harry Leader, Maurice Winnick, Jay Wilbur, and others.
 Would work as a radio host, DJ from the 1950 onwards ~ Costa was born in 1910

-September 23, 1978 ~ Guitarist, drummer, songwriter Benjamin Curtis born in Lawton, Oklahoma, USA ~ Brother of bassist Brandon Curtis.
+September 23, 1978 ~ Rock guitarist Benjamin Curtis born in Lawton, Oklahoma, USA ~ Brother of bassist Brandon Curtis.
 Influenced by Michael Rother, Yoshimi P-We and U2's the Edge.
 Co-founding member of acts such as Secret Machines, the School of Seven Bells and UFOFU.
-Drummer for Tripping Daisy from 1997 through 1999 ~ Curtis passed away in 2013
+Curtis was also briefly the drummer for Tripping Daisy from 1997 until their initial disbandement by the end of the decade, notably present on their most acclaimed Jesus Hits Like The Atom Bomb album.
+Curtis passed away at age 35 of a rare form of cancer ~ Curtis passed away in 2013

 September 23, 1978 ~ New wave, pop rock outfit Blondie release their Parallel Lines album ~ The band had two albums under their belt working with producer Richard Gottehrer, which gave them some chart success, especially in the UK, but it would be Parallel Lines, the first of four consecutive albums with producer Mike Chapman, that elevated them to international pop stars.
 Gravitating more towards a slicker, fine-tuned pop format, while still maintaining their new wave roots, Parallel Lines would be the band's first to reach top 10 Billboard Hot 200 and top the UK charts.
 Two of the album's singles, Heart Of Glass and Sunday Girl, reached the No.1 spot in the UK, while the former also topped the American Billboard Hot 100

 September 23, 1978 ~ Dominick Antron Wickliffe, commonly known as rapper, songwriter Crooked I, born in Long Beach, California, USA ~ Best known as a member of hip-hop supergroup Slaughterhouse, alongside Joe Budden, Joell Ortiz and Royce da 5'9".
 Debuted as a solo artist with the album Apex Predator in 2013.
-Has also worked with Statik Selektah, Frost Gamble, Bronze Nazareth, Luniz, Kurupt, Daz Dillinger, Ja Rule, Tupac Shakur, Snoop Dogg, Yukmouth, Chamillionaire, French Montana, Busta Rhymes, Termanology, Cryptik Soul, and others
+Wickliffe has also worked with Statik Selektah, Frost Gamble, Bronze Nazareth, Luniz, Kurupt, Daz Dillinger, Ja Rule, Tupac Shakur, Snoop Dogg, Yukmouth, Chamillionaire, French Montana, Busta Rhymes, Termanology, and Cryptik Soul

-September 23, 1975 ~ Steven Howse, commonly known as rapper Layzie Bone, born in Cleveland, Ohio, USA ~ Founding member of hip-hop group Bone-Thugz-n-Harmony, which also included Layzie Bone, Krayzie Bone, his cousin Wish Bone and his brother Flesh-n-Bone.
-The group would be discovered by NWA's Eazy E and release a debut EP in 1994 which spawned the hit Thuggish Ruggish Bone featuring Shatasha Williams.
-Subsequent hits included 1st Of Da Month, Tha Crossroads, Look Into My Eyes and I Tried featuring Akon.
-Layzie alo recorded as a solo artist, teamed up with bandmate Bizzy under the moniker the Bone Brothers, and collaborated with Big Sloan, Poetic Hustla'z, Gerald Levert, Fat Joe, TQ, Konishiki, Outlawz, Yukmouth, and others
+September 23, 1975 ~ Steven Howse, commonly known as rapper Layzie Bone, born in Cleveland, Ohio, USA ~ Founding member of hip-hop group Bone Thugs 'n Harmony, which also included Bizzy Bone, his cousin Wish Bone and his brother Flesh-n-Bone.
+The group would be discovered by NWA's Eazy E and release a debut EP in 1994, spawning the hit Thuggish Ruggish Bone featuring Shatasha Williams.
+Subsequent hits included 1st Of Da Month, Tha Crossroads, Look Into My Eyes and I Tried, the latter featuring Akon.
+Layzie alo recorded as a solo artist, teamed up with bandmate Bizzy under the moniker the Bone Brothers, and collaborated with Big Sloan, Poetic Hustla'z, Gerald Levert, Fat Joe, TQ, Konishiki, Outlawz, and Yukmouth

-September 23, 1974 ~ Drummer Robbie McIntosh, full name Robert Broderick James McIntosh, passed away in Los Angeles, California, USA ~ Founding member of funk, R&B, pop outfit the Average White Band.
-Also worked with Herbie Mann, the Senate, Mal & the Primitives, and the Oblivion Express ~ McIntosh was born in 1950
+September 23, 1974 ~ Funk, pop rock drummer Robbie McIntosh, full name Robert Broderick James McIntosh, passed away in Los Angeles, California, USA ~ Founding member of funk, R&B, pop outfit the Average White Band, with whom he recorded two albums prior to his untimely death at age 24 of an accidental heroin overdose.
+McIntosh was present on the band's biggest hit, Pick Up The Pieces, their sole Billboard Hot 100 No.1.
+Prior to his tenure with the Average White Band, McIntosh had worked with the Senate, Mal & the Primitives, and Brian Auger's jazz fusion unit the Oblivion Express.
+McIntosh also guested on Herbie Mann's London Underground album, released in 1973 ~ McIntosh was born in 1950

 September 23, 1970 ~ André Robert Raimbourg, commonly known as actor, singer André Bourvil, passed away in Paris, France ~ Best known as an actor closely associated with Louis De Funes.
 Also known as a singer with some 300 songs to his name, including La Tendresse, Salade De Fruits and La Tactique Du Gendarme ~ Raimbourg was born in 1917